bigbagy/NLP-document-parsing-and-clustering/README.md

 ### Overall workflow

-The overall workflow includes: multi-format file parser => language detect => foreign language processing => NLP POS tokenization => key-word filtering => dimention reduction stemming/lemmatization => vecterize word space (tf-idf) => k-means clustering (auto-K selection) => visualize results
+The overall workflow is as follows: multi-format file parser loadup and parse files=> language detect => foreign language processing => NLP POS tokenization => key-word filtering => dimention reduction stemming/lemmatization => vecterize word space (tf-idf) => k-means clustering (auto-K selection) => visualize results

-Below are step by step detailed descriptions
+Below are step by step descriptions

-Step 1, a dedicated parser is used to parse any text from txt, docx, pptx, pdf files, return plain texts and file names
+Step 1, a dedicated parser is used to parse any text from txt, docx, pptx, pdf files, return plain texts and file names, the parser uses existing libraries to parse pdf and docx files, more features could be added to the parser to support parsing from other file formats, or parsing image/audio files

 Step 2, auto-detect language of file content using langdetect